DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-02-fifth-post.md

 ---

 ## Overview
-<p style="font-family:Times;font-size:110%;text-align:justify">Here we are,Team Sky-Net, after three months of combined efforts and sleepless nights, we dedicate this blog to our teamwork endevours and look back at the past and appreciate our achievements.
+<p style="font-family:Times;font-size:110%;text-align:justify">Here we are,team Sky-Net, after three months of combined efforts and sleepless nights, we dedicate this blog to our teamwork endevours and look back at the past and appreciate our achievements.
 We also take this moment and thank everyone responsible for bringing up such a course.</P>

 ## Technical Challenges Our Team Encountered

 <p style="font-family:Times;font-size:110%;text-align:justify">Our team consisted of members with different backgrounds and experiences.
 This helped us in diverse thinking, but we also faced the following technical challenges during the process.</p>
 <ul>

-  <li><p style="font-family:Times;font-size:110%;text-align:justify">Our team consisted of members with little or no prior experience in programming and software development approaches.</p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">We never had prior experience in developing an android application.</p></li>
+<li><p style="font-family:Times;font-size:110%;text-align:justify">None of our team members had any prior experience in developing an android application.</p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">Integrating multiple features such as Navigation bar, charts, email summary in the application was quite difficult.</p></li>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify">Integrating multiple features such as Navigation bar, Charts, Email summary in the application was quite difficult.</p></li>
    <li><p style="font-family:Times;font-size:110%;text-align:justify">Content writing for the blog sometimes required a lot to research as several topics such as Use Case diagrams, User stories were quite new to us.</p></li>
 </ul>